-When a manufacturer or the National Highway Traffic Safety Administration finds that a vehicle, component, car seat, or tire poses an unacceptable risk of injury or fails to satisfy minimum safety criteria, a vehicle recall is issued.
+When a manufacturer or the National Highway Traffic Safety Administration finds that a vehicle poses an unacceptable risk of injury or fails to satisfy minimum safety criteria, a recall is issued.

 Chevrolet is one of the most well-known automotive brands in the world.
 However, this does not mean that its vehicles leave the production line free from mechanical and safety issues.
-The truth is that several Chevy Silverado owners have lodged official complaints about their pick-up trucks, which has led to successful Chevy Lemon Law claims.
-Issues that customers have identified range from minor to more serious issues.
+The truth is that several Chevy Bolt, Chevy Malibu and Chevy Silverado owners have reported several complaints which have led to successful Lemon Law claims against Chevy.
+Issues that customers have identified range from minor to more serious problems warranting recalls.

 If you are searching for a pick-up truck to use for your business, the Chevrolet Silverado 1500 is a reliable choice.
 It has an excellent towing capacity, a powerful engine, and some intuitive features.
 It is large enough to allow you to haul passengers while still transporting a load in the cargo bed.

-This pick-up truck isn’t just functional,it also has a sleek design that makes it great for everyday use.
-The vehicle is not manufactured by Chevrolet, but by a company known as General Motors LLC (GM).
+This pick-up truck isn’t just functional, it also has a sleek design that makes it great for everyday use.

-While most drivers of the Chevrolet Silverado 1500 know it to be a reliable and trustworthy car, others have noticed some concerning issues.
-As a result, General Motors LLC (GM) is recalling certain Chevrolet vehicles due to safety concerns.
-These include problems with the driver frontal airbag, seat belt brackets, seat belts, roof rail airbag, braking system, transmission, and the engine.
+While most drivers of the Chevrolet Silverado 1500 know it to be a reliable car, there have been a number of well documented manufacturing defects.
+As a result, and as of October 19th, 2022, General Motors LLC (GM) has issued 29 recalls since 2018 on certain Chevrolet vehicles due to safety concerns.
+The recalls have been prompted for the following 2018-2022 Chevrolet Silverados:

-If you were wondering why GM is recalling certain Silverado 1500 vehicles, it’s because of issues with one of three main components:the transmission, engine, and brakes.
+If you were wondering why GM is recalling certain Silverado 1500 vehicles, it’s because of issues involving:

-One of the issues that several drivers identified was that the brakes were harder to engage.
+One of the issues that several drivers have identified are with the breaks being hard to engage.
 Brakes are one of the most important safety features of any vehicle because they help a vehicle slow down, preventing it from colliding with other vehicles or other off-road objects.

 A car’s braking system consists of brake rotors, calipers, brake pads, and brake lines that all work together to bring it to a stop.
 Manufacturing faults can result in a part’s failure to do its job correctly, which can have an impact on the entire braking system.
 One of the reasons LLC GM is recalling certain vehicles is a defective part in the braking system.